jenncash29/Enova-Electronics-Store-Project/README.md

   - Refund rates peaked in 2020 at 9.22% across all products, marking a 61% increase over 2019.
 The ThinkPad Laptop had the highest refund rate at 11.76%, followed closely by the MacBook Air Laptop at 11.43%, with the MacBook having a slightly higher return count (453 vs. 343).

 - **Most Returned Products**
+  - The analysis of our return policy indicates an average return time of 740 days, which is significantly higher than industry standards and customer expectations.
+It is unclear at this time if this is a result of an error in the ETL (Extract, Transform, Load) process or if this a prolonged return policy.

+- **Average Days to Refund**
   - The Apple AirPods Headphones were the most returned product with 2,636 units, followed by the 27in 4K Gaming Monitor with 1,445 units.

 - **Seasonality of Refunds**
   - Refunds rates were highest from February through April.